sharhar/Leopard-EM/docs/data_formats.md

 Each of the "best" statistics is stored on a per-position basis in what we dub "statistics maps" saved as `.mrc` files.
 We have the following tracked statistics for each valid (x, y) position:

-- Maximum Intensity Projection (MIP): Maximum cross-correlation value over all search orientations and relative defocus values.
+- Maximum Intensity Projection (MIP): Maximum cross-correlation value over the entire search space.
-- Scaled MIP (z-score or SNR): The MIP value normalized by the mean and variance of the cross-correlation over the entire search space.
+- Scaled MIP (z-score): The MIP value normalized by the mean and variance of the cross-correlation over the entire search space.
 - Correlation Mean: The mean of the cross-correlation values over the entire search space.
 Used to calculate the scaled MIP.
 - Correlation Variance: The variance of the cross-correlation values over the entire search space.
 Used to calculate the scaled MIP.
-- Phi: The \( \phi \) angle which (in degrees) produced the MIP value.
+- Phi: The \( \phi \) angle (in degrees) which produced the MIP value.
 - Theta: The \( \theta \) angle (in degrees) which produced the MIP value.
 - Psi: The \( \psi \) angle (in degrees) which produced the MIP value.
-- Defocus: The relative defocus value (in Angstroms) which produced the MIP value.
+- Defocus: The relative defocus value (in Angstroms, relative to estimated defocus of micrograph) which produced the MIP value.

+Each of these statistics maps are saved to disk in the [MRC format](https://www.ccpem.ac.uk/mrc-format/mrc2014/) based on paths provided in the `MatchTemplateResult` object.

 #### A note on correlation modes and output shapes

 Three general modes for convolution/correlation exist in digital signal processing: "full", "same", and "valid".
 [This chapter of Digital Signals Theory](https://brianmcfee.net/dstbook-site/content/ch03-convolution/Modes.html) provides a good overview of these modes.

-We support both the "same" and "valid" modes for cross-correlation.
+We use the the "valid" mode by default when saving these statistics maps, but they are initially stored in their "same" modes.
+The `MatchTemplateResult.apply_valid_cropping` method does this "same" to "valid" cropping.
 For an image with shape \( (H, W) \) and template \( (h, w) \), the modes will output statistics maps with the following shapes:

 - same: \( (H, W) \)